francismarchitelli/starter-restaurant-reservation/README.md

 # Periodic Tables Restaurant Reservation System

-The Peridic Tables Restaurant Reservation System App is a full-stack application created to aid in booking restaurant reservation, mangage the reservations, and manage the tables.
+The Peridic Tables Restaurant Reservation System App is a full-stack application created to book restaurant reservations, mangage the reservations, and manage the tables.

 ## Technologies Used